 Specialized instruction that is provided by trained early childhood Special Education professionals to young children with disabilities in various early childhood settings such as Preschool, child care, Prekindergarten and Head Start, among others.
 ECSE is mandated by the federal Part B of the IDEA.

 Early Head Start

-A program established under the 1994 Head Start Reauthorization Act to serve low-income pregnant women and families with infants and toddlers.
-This program is family centered and community based and designed to enhance children's physical, social, emotional, and intellectual development.
-Early Head Start supports parents in fulfilling their parental roles and helps them move toward economic independence.
-Participation in this program is determined based on referrals by local entities, such as Head Start programs, to Early Head Start program centers.
-Programs offer the following core services: (1) High quality early education in and out of the home; (2) family support services, home visits and parent education; (3) comprehensive health and mental health services, including services for pregnant and post-partum women; (4) nutrition; (5) child care, and, (6) ongoing support for parents through case management and peer support.
-Programs have a broad range of flexibility in how they provide their services.
+A federally funded program that serves low-income pregnant women and families with infants and toddlers to support optimal child development while helping parents/families move toward economic independence.
+EHS programs generally offer the following core services: (1) high Quality early education in and out of the home; (2) family support services, home visits and parent education; (3) comprehensive health and mental health services, including services for pregnant and postpartum women; (4) nutrition; (5) child care, and, (6) ongoing support for parents through case management and peer support.
+Programs have a broad range of flexibility in how they provide these services.

 Family Child Care

 Child care provided for one or more unrelated children in a provider's home setting.
 Most states have regulatory guidelines for family child care homes based on the number and ages of children they serve as well as the number of hours their business operates.
 See related: Home-based Child Care; Kith and Kin Child Care; Family, Friend and Neighbor (FFN) Child Care; Informal Child Care.